Facts on how the CMPA supports Canadian physicians and patients in a complex healthcare system

 - A doctor receives a request for medical assistance in dying from one of his patients and wants to ensure he follows the established protocols.

-Using data and insights to reduce harm
+Using data and insights to improve patient safety

 CMPA data informs our innovative quantitative and qualitative analyses which, in turn, help to identify gaps that affect patient safety.
-Using these insights, the CMPA publishes risk management articles and develops accredited practice improvement learning opportunities for our members.
-The information is publicly available, and supports ongoing efforts of quality improvement, patient safety, and medical education organizations in Canada.
+Using these insights, the CMPA publishes risk management articles and resources, peer-reviewed research, and develops accredited practice improvement learning opportunities for our members.

 Supporting doctors facing medico-legal issues